-Students take summer school courses for a variety of reasons.
+Students take summer school courses for various reasons.
 They may attend summer school to improve a grade in a particular course, to earn extra credits or to repeat a course and gain the credit to stay on track for graduation.
 Reduced rates apply to students living in the Winnipeg School Division area that attend WSD Summer School.